-The Service Manager, Adam Fearon-Stanley, updated the Panel in relation to the Quality and Safety Review regarding Children in Care with Disabilities and Complex Needs (item heard in the January Corporate Parenting Panel meeting) that the service was working on a scope to provide the special outcomes and measures, and progress within the work that was understandable.
-This included the gaps identified within the report.
+The Service Manager, Adam Fearon-Stanley, updated the Panel in relation to the Quality and Safety Review regarding Children in Care with Disabilities and Complex Needs (item heard in the January Corporate Parenting Panel meeting) that the service had set up a working group to implement improvements.
+A report would be provided for the next meeting addressing the gaps identified when the work was previously discussed.
 Further, the Panel heard that Phase 2 had been published regarding the Doncaster case.